dad-io/potato-tools/README.md

 # potato-tools 🥔

-Potatoes are delicious and nutritious, and that old gear still has aome vitamins and minerals.
+Potatoes are delicious and nutritious, and that old gear still has some vitamins and minerals.

 Soup it up!